Retail Apprenticeship Board

 We would like to extend membership more widely across the industry and continue to invite both large and SME businesses to nominate.

-Find out more about the role of Retail Apprenticeship Board and its members.
+Find out more about the role of Retail Apprenticeship Board.

 Who can sit on the apprenticeship board?